antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 Bypass check if user has a real microsoft account linked with the launcher<br>
 ⚠️ This is for entertainment purposes only ⚠️

+# These launchers are too complicated for me :(
+You can try my other project **Offline Minecraft Launcher** [here](https://github.com/antunnitraj/OfflineMinecraftLauncher)

 # Before installation
 If you have some accounts saved then executing this script will remove them!